dnv-opensource/maritime-schema/README.md

 #### Time series data

-In addition, it is also possible to add time series data in the `time_series_data` section, if the system is collecting information at a regular time interval.
+In addition, it is also possible to add time series data to `CagaData` under the `time_series_data` section.
+This should be used if the system is collecting information (e.g. Target information) at a regular time interval.
 Let's add some time series data to our `CagaData` object in this example:

 ```py
 from uuid import uuid4